Matthew Hotton

 Research Tutor

 Dr Matthew (Matt) Hotton has been a Research Tutor at OXICPTR since August 2020.
-He also works in the Psychological Medicine Staff Support Service at the John Radcliffe Hospital, Oxford.
+He also works as a Consultant Clinical Psychologist based in Oxford, leading psychological services for people born with cleft lip and/or palate, facial palsy or other craniofacial conditions.

 Matt’s clinical and research interests include working with people experiencing visible difference resulting from congenital or acquired physical health conditions.
 To date, his research in this area has focused on understanding the psychosocial outcomes of people born with cleft lip and/or palate, craniofacial conditions and facial palsy, as well as identifying interventions to improve psychological wellbeing and adjustment to these conditions.